AlbertRockG/fast5toGenome/README.md

 I would like to express my gratitude to the following individuals and organizations for their valuable contributions and support:

-- Marco, a senior bioinformatician, for providing guidance and assistance throughout the process.
+- [Marco](https://github.com/zwets), a senior Bioinformatician, for providing guidance and assistance throughout the process.
 - FAO (Food and Agriculture Organization), SeqAfrica, and FlemingFund for their support in funding and resources.
 - The Noguchi Memorial Institute for Medical Research for providing the infrastructure and facilities for this project.